 Due to their trusting nature and thin coat, Devon Rexes should be kept indoors, preferably with access to an outdoor enclosure.

-As with all cats, a Devon’s teeth will need to be looked after to prevent the build-up of tartar.
+Dental care is important for all cats.
 This can be achieved with a cat toothbrush and toothpaste and/or by feeding your Devon raw chicken necks or chunks of beef.

 Your Devon Rex should receive three core vaccines as a kitten followed by a booster shot at 12 months.
 Updated vaccination guidelines recommend tri-annual vaccinations for low-risk cats, but speak to your own veterinarian as they may recommend a different vaccination schedule.